Setting up MIRACL Trust SSO SSO as an Identity Provider Within JIRA

 These instructions are up-to-date at the time of writing, but you should refer back to the Atlassian documentation page on SAML IdP access to check for any changes.
 We cannot guarantee the accuracy of our SP-specific guidance.

-- Input the xml metadata file which you can download from your running SSO IdP
+Input the xml metadata file which you can download from your running SSO IdP server at

 http://<yourssoip>/metadataNote that, for a production setup, if you manually download your SSO IdP metadata file, the validUntil date at the top of the file needs to be edited to an appropriate date (it defaults to 48hrs from the current date)